huggingface/huggingface.js/packages/tasks/src/tasks/image-to-image/about.md

 One of the most popular use cases of image-to-image is style transfer.
 With style transfer models:

-- a normal photo can be converted to a painting in the style of a famous painter.
+- a regular photo can be transformed into a variety of artistic styles or genres, such as a watercolor painting, a comic book illustration and more.
 - new images can be generated using a text prompt, in the style of a reference input image.

 ## Pix2Pix